microsoft/botbuilder-dotnet/doc/Build CI/readme.md

-# Build Process Matrix
+# BotBuilder SDK Build Process Documentation

-Matrix to show the build pipelines that currently run on every repository of the BotBuilder SDK.
+To verify the consistency and quality of the code, we configured a Build CI process for each repository that belongs to the BotBuilder SDK.
+The main idea behind this practice is to test the code frequently as the development process proceeds, so that possible issues are identified and rectified early.

+The next table shows a comparison of the Build CI process between the BotBuilder SDK repositories.

 <table>
     <tr>